 As a rule of thumb, the more money you have, the more you have to lose.
 What this means is that high risk investments are not for dumping your life savings into.
 The bigger the amount you want to invest, the lower the risk you should be exposed to.

-Budgeting, mortgages, investing… There’s nothing more terrifying than realizing that the basic stepping stones of adulthood don’t come with an instruction manual, but hopefully this guide helped you get started in the right direction.
+Budgeting, mortgages, investing… There’s nothing more terrifying than realizing that the basic stepping stones of adulthood don’t come with an instruction manual, but hopefully, this guide helped you get started in the right direction.
 Now that we’ve covered the abcs to navigating the world of finance as a graduate, it’s your turn to put this information to use!
 Need more than a couple paragraphs of wisdom?
-We’ve partnered with Blue Umbrella to give graduates the help they need navigating taxes, allowances and loans in the Netherlands.
-Check out our income tax, housing allowance and healthcare allowance calculators to start offget started on the right foot.
+We’ve partnered with Taxperience to give graduates the help they need navigating taxes, allowances, and loans in the Netherlands.
+Check out our income tax, housing allowance, and healthcare allowance calculators to get started on the right foot.